-Note - this "Configuration Programming" is separate from "On-site set-up" (see ECP on-site settings and ECM On-site Settings) 149.
+Note - this "Configuration Programming" is separate from "On-site set-up" (see ECP on-site settings and ECM On-site Settings) and ECM On-site Settings).
 The on-site settings are a few items that frequently need to be changed on-site and often require information not available before commissioning (and do not need any special tools or programs).
 Configuration programming is everything else that is site specific.